Harvard Museum of Natural History

 The most visited museum on the historic Harvard University campus, the Harvard Museum of Natural History displays some 12,000 specimens, including dinosaurs, rare minerals, hundreds of mammals, birds, and Harvard's world famous Blaschka 'Glass Flowers'.
 Don't miss seeing these 3,000 amazingly realistic models of plants, fruits and flowers hand-crafted by father-son glass artists Leopold and Rudolf Blaschka from 1886-1936.
 You won't believe they're not real.
+Check out the incredible Great Mammal Hall with huge sperm, right, adn fin whale skeletons, and the incredible Marine Life exhibit with lighting effects that mimic ocean movement.
 The museum combines historic exhibits drawn from the University's vast collections with new and changing, multimedia exhibitions such as New England Forests, Thoreau's Maine Woods, and Sea Creatures in Glass.
 Just a 7-10 minute walk through Harvard Yard from the Harvard Square MBTA Red Line 'T' station.
 Open daily, 9 am - 5 pm, 361 days/year.
 Explore www.hmnh.harvard.edu for changing exhibitions, dozens of lectures, info on parking, directions, group rates and evening function rentals.

 - Amenities: Accessible Facilities